7 Konglish K-Beauty Skincare Terms — From Skin (스킨) to Sun Cream (썬크림)

 💜 Final Thoughts

 That’s our skincare Konglish set!
-Now you know what Koreans mean when they say “skin,” “lotion,” or “pack.”
-It’s not just English — it’s K-beauty English, and once you get the hang of it, shopping and chatting about skincare in Korea will be a lot more fun ^^
+Now you know what Koreans really mean when they say “skin,” “lotion,” or “pack.”
+It’s not just English — it’s K-beauty English.
+And once you get the hang of it, shopping and chatting about skincare in Korea becomes way more fun ^^

 👉 Next time, in Part 4: K-Beauty Makeup Terms (톤업크림, 쿠션팩트, 블러셔...), we’ll dive into the colorful world of K-beauty makeup terms!